1. Ada

 Q: Is it safe to wear a colostomy bag during a magnetic resonance imaging (MRI) or computed tomography (CT) scan?

 A: Yes, in some cases.
-When undergoing an MRI scan, it may not be possible to wear certain types of bag and flange which use magnets in their mechanism of attachment.
+When undergoing an MRI scan, it may not be possible to wear certain types of bags and flange which use magnets in their mechanism of attachment.
 This is because bringing magnets into the scanner can disrupt the imaging process and, furthermore, can compromise the magnetism of the device.
 However, it will be possible to check with your doctor and the radiology team in advance of the scan whether your colostomy appliances are suitable.

 People who use a colostomy bag and who are undergoing a CT scan with the use of contrast material should inform the person who will be performing the scan in advance.
-For all types of imaging scan, people who use a colostomy bag, are encouraged to bring spare supplies with them on the day of the scan in case a fresh bag is required.
+For all types of imaging scans, people who use a colostomy bag, are encouraged to bring spare supplies with them on the day of the scan in case a fresh bag is required.

 Q: What is a colostomy bag cover?